Asperger syndrome: Prognosis

 There is some evidence that children with AS may see a lessening of symptoms; up to 20% of children may no longer meet the diagnostic criteria as adults, although social and communication difficulties may persist.
 As of 2006, no studies addressing the long-term outcome of individuals with Asperger syndrome are available and there are no systematic long-term follow-up studies of children with AS.
 Individuals with AS appear to have normal life expectancy, but have an increased prevalence of comorbid psychiatric conditions, such as major depressive disorder and anxiety disorders that may significantly affect prognosis.
-Although social impairment may be lifelong, the outcome is generally more positive than with individuals with lower-functioning autism spectrum disorders; for example, ASD symptoms are more likely to diminish with time in children with AS or HFA.
-Most students with AS and HFA have average mathematical ability and test slightly worse in mathematics than in general intelligence.
+Although social impairment may be lifelong, the outcome is generally more positive than with individuals with lower-functioning autism spectrum disorders; for example, ASD symptoms are more likely to diminish with time in children with AS or forms of autism sometimes described as "high functioning".
+Most students with AS and forms of autism sometimes seen as "high functioning" have average mathematical ability and test slightly worse in mathematics than in general intelligence.
 However, mathematicians are at least three times more likely to have autism-spectrum traits than the general population, and are more likely to have family members with autism.

 Although many attend regular education classes, some children with AS may attend special education classes such as separate classroom and resource room because of their social and behavioral difficulties.
 Adolescents with AS may exhibit ongoing difficulty with self-care or organization, and disturbances in social and romantic relationships.
 Despite high cognitive potential, most young adults with AS remain at home, yet some do marry and work independently.
 The "different-ness" adolescents experience can be traumatic.
 Anxiety may stem from preoccupation over possible violations of routines and rituals, from being placed in a situation without a clear schedule or expectations, or from concern with failing in social encounters; the resulting stress may manifest as inattention, withdrawal, reliance on obsessions, hyperactivity, or aggressive or oppositional behavior.
 Depression is often the result of chronic frustration from repeated failure to engage others socially, and mood disorders requiring treatment may develop.
 Clinical experience suggests the rate of suicide may be higher among those with AS, but this has not been confirmed by systematic empirical studies.

 Education of families is critical in developing strategies for understanding strengths and weaknesses; helping the family to cope improves outcomes in children.
 Prognosis may be improved by diagnosis at a younger age that allows for early interventions, while interventions in adulthood are valuable but less beneficial.
 There are legal implications for individuals with AS as they run the risk of exploitation by others and may be unable to comprehend the societal implications of their actions.